 Limited License Legal Technicians (LLLT)

 The Washington Supreme Court adopted Admission and Practice Rule 28, the Limited License Legal Technician (LLLT) Rule, effective September 1, 2012.
-This rule authorizes non-attorneys who meet certain educational requirements to advise and assist clients in approved practice areas of law.
+This rule authorizes a new legal professional who meets certain educational requirements to advise and assist clients in approved practice areas of law.
 The first approved practice area is Domestic Relations.